gla-rad/ServiceRegistry/README.md

 ## MIR Integration
 Another important point concerns the MCP MIR integration.
-This functionality is one of the latest features and allow the MSR to include the service instance certificates in the SECOM *search service* responses.
+This functionality is one of the latest features and allows the MSR to include the service instance certificates in the SECOM *search service* responses.
 These are retrieved through internal calls to the MIR service, under OAuth2 authentication.
-In terms of the implementation of this functionality, this is achieved simply using a Spring Feign client, which supports all types of MIR entity queries, such as services, devices, vessels, users and roles.
+In terms of the implementation of this functionality, it is achieved simply by using a Spring Feign client, which supports all types of MIR entity queries (such as services, devices, vessels, users and roles).

-To allow these calls in the MIR, we first need to configure our Keycloak server in order to enable a service account for the MSR.
-This account should then be updates with the required attributes i.e.
+To allow these calls into the MIR, we first need to configure our Keycloak server in order to enable a service account for the MSR.
+This account should then be updated with the required attributes like:

 * **org** - containing the organisation ID (MRN) of the service, preferably the same as the MIR provider organisation